 Our students gain valuable experience working, interning, and volunteering on many significant service-learning projects for local and community agencies.
 We utilize many guest lecturers from sport business organizations each semester to speak with our students about how to excel as a business professional in the sport industry.

 The Louisville community provides numerous opportunities for students to gain practical experience while completing their academic programs.
-Our students have worked with local organizations such as Bellarmine University, Churchill Downs, Downtown YMCA, Indiana University Southeast, Kentucky Derby Festival, UofL Athletics, Louisville Bats, Louisville Lightning, Louisville Slugger, Louisville Sports Commission, Mid-South Conference, United States Tennis Association, B.E.S.T.
-Sports Agency, Athletes First, and the KFC Yum!
+Our students have worked with local organizations such as Bellarmine University, Churchill Downs, YMCA, UofL Athletics, Louisville Bats, Louisville Slugger, Louisville Sports Commission, Mid-South Conference, and the KFC Yum!
 Center.

-In addition, Louisville hosts dozens of major indoor and outdoor recreational and professional sporting events, including the Kentucky Derby, 2008 Ryder Cup, Ironman Triathlon, Kentucky Derby Festival, NCAA Championship Events, Breeders Cup, 2010 World Equestrian Games, and 2011 Senior PGA Championship.
+In addition, Louisville hosts dozens of major indoor and outdoor recreational and professional sporting events, including the Kentucky Derby, Ironman Triathlon, Kentucky Derby Festival, NCAA Championship Events, and Breeders Cup.

 Prospective students must submit an online application for admission to the University of Louisville.

 For admission in good standing, prospective students applying with fewer than 24 earned credit hours at the college level must submit all of the following:

 For conditional admission, prospective students must submit one of the following: